azsk/AzTS-docs/Control coverage/Feature/LoadBalancer.md

 	Run command :

-		Run Retrieve -ApplicationGatewayVirtualNetworkDDoSNotConfigured
+		Run Retrieve -LoadBalancerVirtualNetworkDDoSNotConfigured
-		to retrieve the list of Application Gateway virtual network where DDoS is not enabled.
+		to retrieve the list of Load Balancer virtual network where DDoS is not enabled.

 		Run Enable-DDoSProtectionPlanOnVirtualNetwork to remediate the Virtual Network(s) retrieved from above command.
 	Run command :

-		Retrieve-ApplicationGatewaySubnetNSGNotConfigure to retrieve the list of Application Gateway subnet 	where NSG is not configured.
+		Retrieve-LoadBalancerSubnetNSGNotConfigure to retrieve the list of LoadBalancer subnet where NSG is not configured.

 		Run Add-NSGConfigurationOnSubnet to remediate the Subnet(s) retrieved from above command.

 	# For more help run:
-	 	Get-Help Retrieve-ApplicationGatewayVirtualNetworkDDoSNotConfigured -Detailed
+	 	Get-Help Retrieve-LoadBalancerVirtualNetworkDDoSNotConfigured -Detailed
 	 	Get-Help Enable-DDoSProtectionPlanOnVirtualNetwork -Detailed
-	 	Get-Help Retrieve-ApplicationGatewaySubnetNSGNotConfigured -Detailed
+	 	Get-Help Retrieve-LoadBalancerSubnetNSGNotConfigured -Detailed
 	 	Get-Help Add-NSGConfigurationOnSubnet -Detailed

 ### Azure Policy or ARM API used for evaluation